Navigation

 International strategy to provide relief to heavily indebted countries

 Heavily indebted countries in financial distress require efficient solutions that are coordinated at the international level.
-To this end, in 2020 the G20 adopted the Common Framework for Debt Treatments, which aims to put an effective and sustainable debt treatment scheme in place.
+To this end, in 2020 the G20 adopted the Common Framework for Debt Treatments, which put in place an effective and sustainable debt treatment scheme.
 The Common Framework makes it possible to coordinate and implement customised debt restructuring plans on a case-by-case basis that can also include debt cancellation.

 State of play